Compare fuel cards

 The result is that fuel cards cut down on administration, as well as reducing the risk of unauthorised spending on fuel for personal vehicles, as well as non-fuel items.

-You also need to pass a credit check to be able to get a fuel card.
+You will need to pass a credit check to be able to get a fuel card.
 While the conditions are less stringent than other financial applications (such as loans) you will still need to prove that you are able to pay your debts.